mossmanpete/canvos-3/README.md

-# Canvos 3
+# Canvos v3
-CanvOS 3 - reconstructed from the ground up to be better
+Reconstructed from the ground up to be better

+# New Features
+-Client now runs in app as opposed to web browser (faster, better performance) -Can utilize storage both on host and client devices, like two drives -Upgraded terminal
+-New UI that looks good actually
+-You now have the power to do application things